Will it fit my saw?

 Because the table saw and router table are the two most frequently used stations in most shops, there's no question that having a separate router table is more convenient and efficient.
 The drawback is the cost of separate Incra systems and slightly more shop space.
 If your budget or shop space are limited, installing a router table at the saw is a reasonable means of getting the same accuracy for both operations.

-Is the left router table or right router table better?
+Is the left router table or the right router table better?

 It's partly personal preference and will partly depend on the saw.
-The router tables generally replace the saw's metal extension wing on the appropriate side, and cabinet saws and hybrid-style saws will often have a motor housing that would interfere with the router's motor either on the left or the right.
-Visit the TS System Planner/TS Compatibility Table for details.
+The router tables generally replace the saw's metal extension wing on the appropriate side, and cabinet saws and hybrid-style saws will often have a motor housing or access door on the side of the cabinet that could interfere with the router's motor below the table.
+Visit the TS-LS Saw/Router Combo Layout diagrams and TS General Compatibility Chart for details.

-The right-side table helps fill in that area of the saw and doesn't require moving the base assembly for routing, but it also limits routing capacity, limits access around the router, and forces you to lower the router bit to get back to sawing operations.
-The right-side router table also requires legs, which is a consideration if you move your saw frequently.
+The right-side table helps fill in that area of the saw and doesn't require moving the base assembly for routing, but it also limits access around the router, forces you to lower the router bit to get back to sawing operations, and limits routing fence travel (the fence system can be reversed on the rails for those jobs, however).
+The right-side router table usually requires support legs, which is a consideration if you move your saw frequently.

-The left side table allows full capacity, much better access around the router, and doesn't require the use of legs.
-It does require sliding the TS base assembly down the rails (there are stops for repeatability), and there is less work space in front of the fence – roughly the same amount as on most center-mount stand-alone router tables.
+The left-side table allows full fence travel, better access around the router, and doesn't require the use of support legs on most saws.
+It does require sliding the TS base assembly to the left down the rails (there are stops for repeatability), and there is less table surface in front of the fence (although the work surface is comparable to most stand-alone router tables).

 Are the tables compatible with earlier TS models?

 The current TS router tables and mounting hardware are compatible as far back as the Ultra TS-III introduced in 1999.
-The router table hardware is sold separately and can dramatically simplifies the installation of user-made tables on any TS system that uses the gold aluminum rails.
+The router table hardware is sold separately and can dramatically simplify the installation of user-made tables on any INCRA TS system that uses the gold aluminum rails.

 Can the TS routing accessories be adapted to earlier TS models?